sanglinwei/sanglinwei.github.io/index.md

 I am working on fusing learning and optimization for sustainable power system analytics.
 [CV](./gh-pages/CV_LinweiSang.pdf)

 ## Recent News
-[Sept.
+[Dec.
 2023] Our paper "Carbon-aware Distribution Network Operation Approach via Fusing Learning and Optimization" was accepted to Proceedings of the CSEE (Chinese top journal).

 [Oct.
 2023] Invited Talk by Sustainable Systems Lab in Stanford on "Sustainable Power System Analytics via Fusing Learning and Optimization";